-Stevens-Johnson syndrome/toxic epidermal necrolysis is a rare, potentially life-threatening, acute hypersensitivity reaction of the skin, and the mucosa of the ocular surface, oral cavity, and genitals.
-Macules rapidly spread and coalesce, resulting in epidermal blistering, necrosis, and sloughing.
+Stevens-Johnson syndrome/toxic epidermal necrolysis (SJS/TEN) is a rare, potentially life-threatening, acute hypersensitivity reaction of the skin, and the mucosa of the ocular surface, oral cavity, and genitals.
+Macules rapidly spread, resulting in epidermal blistering, necrosis, and sloughing.
 The disease is often drug-related, although it may be triggered by infection or vaccination.
-In this study, Australian authors presented the largest case series of Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN) associated with COVID-19 or vaccination.
-During six months, the authors from the state-wide burns unit in New South Wales, which serves as a referral center for SJS/TEN, had 14 cases of SJS/TEN, seven times the incidence before COVID-19 infection and vaccination.
+Viruses, such as herpes simplex, Epstein-Barr, cytomegalovirus, and influenza have already been implicated in the development of SJS/TENS.
+In this study, Australian authors presented the largest case series of SJS/TEN associated with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection and COVID-19 vaccination.
+During six months, the authors from the state-wide burns unit in New South Wales, which serves as a referral center for SJS/TEN, had 14 cases of SJS/TEN, seven times the incidence before SARS-CoV-2 infection and COVID-19 vaccination.

 SJS/TEN is classified according to the percentage of total body surface area (TBSA) desquamation.
-In Stevens-Johnson syndrome, the changes affect less than 10% of the TBSA, in TEN, more than 30% of the TBSA.
+In Stevens-Johnson syndrome, the changes affect less than 10% of the TBSA, while in TEN more than 30% of the TBSA.
 If changes affect between 10 and 30% of the TBSA, it is considered SJS/TEN overlap.

 In severe cases of toxic epidermal necrolysis, large sheets of epithelium slide off the entire body at pressure points, exposing painful and erthythematous skin.
 Painful oral crusts and erosions, keratoconjuctivitis, and genital problems accompany skin sloughing in up to 90% of cases.

-The exact mechanism of SJS/TEN is unknown, but it is speculated that it is triggered through a T-cell-mediated cytotoxic reaction.
+The exact pathological mechanism of SJS/TEN is unknown.
+It is speculated that it is triggered through a T-cell-mediated cytotoxic reaction.
 The implicated pathways are believed to involve a granule-mediated exocytosis or Fas-Fas ligand (FasL) apoptosis cascade.
 In the granule-mediated pathway, cytotoxic T cells and natural killer cells release perforin, granulysin, and granzyme B, which destroy keratinocytes.
 The concentration of perforin, granzyme B, and granulysin in blister fluid correlates with the severity of the disease.
 It has also been found that interleukin-15, which is elevated in patients with SJS/TEN, enhances the production of granylisin.
-The theory of Fas-FasL pathway apoptosis cascade implies that interaction between Fas (a cell surface receptor that induces apoptosis) and its ligand, particularly a soluble form of FasL released from activated mononuclear cells, results in apoptosis of keratinocytes and blister formation.
+According to the theory of Fas-FasL apoptosis cascade, an interaction between Fas (a cell surface receptor that induces apoptosis) and its ligand, particularly a soluble form of FasL released from activated mononuclear cells, results in apoptosis of keratinocytes and blister formation.

 About the study